-Technology development is driven by applied or translational research and is intended to result in an increase of technology research at Texas A&M University Baylor College.
+Technology development is driven by applied or translational research and is intended to result in an increase of technology research at Texas A&M University College of Dentistry.
 Current foci for technology transfer at the college include various aspects of device development and tissue regeneration.

 Activities of the Technology Development Office

-Interact with the Dallas Greater Chamber, Technology Business Council, BioDFW and similar organizations to advertise the availability of Texas A&M University Baylor College of Dentistry and the other TAMHSC components for collaborative enterprises.
+- Interact with the Dallas Greater Chamber, Technology Business Council, BioDFW and similar organizations to advertise the availability of Texas A&M University College of Dentistry and the other TAMHSC components for collaborative enterprises.

 - Serve as subcontractors on research proposals to test their products.

 - Employ the small businesses to help with prototype/product development.

 - Facilitate proposal development and proposal review for intramural/seed money to accelerate technology development, assessment, and IP protection.

 - Make business proposals and recommendations to the Associate Dean for Research, TAMBCD.